 The US Federal Bureau of Investigation defines a hate group as an organization whose primary purpose is to promote animosity, hostility, and malice against persons of or with a race, religion, disability, sexual orientation, ethnicity, gender, or gender identity which differs from that of the members or the organization, e.g., the Ku Klux Klan, American Nazi Party. ~ Hate Groups from Encyclopedia of Diversity and Social Justice

 Read books to better understand the propaganda.
-Must access on campus or have COM ID for off campus access.
+Must access on campus or login with your COM account for off campus access.

 Want more on finding books?
 Try Books & eBooks.